rpsgc/STEP-Patches/Readme.txt

 	-	Forward info count from Dawnguard that conflicted with Dragons Shout with Voice on 'Dialog Topic -> PushRoDah'
 	-	Forward any weapon or armor fixes from WAF over USKP since they do the same thing and WAF has stat changes that need to be present in any patch where there is a mod farther down that changes the same record
-		-	Few exceptions were made:	Blade of Woe, USKP adds MaterialDaedric instead of MaterialEbony Dawnguard Armor and Weapon descriptions were removed so enchantments could be seen and the bonuses are now a listed in load screens after starting the DG quest
-										DisallowEnchanting added to some items from USKP that were not in WAF, example Wuuthrad Object bounds that USKP fixed were forwarded since WAF used the vanilla ones
+		-	Few exceptions were made:	Blade of Woe, USKP adds MaterialDaedric instead of MaterialEbony (most of these changes		Dawnguard Armor and Weapon descriptions were removed so enchantments could be seen and the bonuses are now a listed in load screens after starting the DG quest are also in Core Patch)		DisallowEnchanting added to some items from USKP that were not in WAF, example Wuuthrad Object bounds that USKP fixed were forwarded since WAF used the vanilla ones
 	-	Forward many fixes from USKP not in More Salt Please on 'Container'
 	-	Resolved conflict between SMIM Tern Fix and Ars Metallica - Dragonborn on 'Container' to forward SMIM meshe
 	-	Forward many fixes from USKP not in Clanking Armor on 'Armor Addon' to correct Biped Body Template